MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/cs-iot-installation-setup.md

 [Logic Apps](https://azure.microsoft.com/services/logic-apps/)

 This provides an orchestration service that uses a Dynamics 365 for Customer Engagement connector and a Queue connector.
-Dynamics 365 for Customer Engagement connectors are used to construct entities that are specific to Dynamics 365 for Customer Engagementand Queue connectors are used for polling the queue.
+Dynamics 365 for Customer Engagement connectors are used to construct entities that are specific to Dynamics 365 for Customer Engagement and Queue connectors are used for polling the queue.

 [Stream analytics](https://azure.microsoft.com/services/stream-analytics/)